eskema/alphaama/README.md

 - `JSON_filter` is a single Nostr request filter in raw JSON
 - you can add an extra value in the filter to close the request after all stored events have been sent: `"eose":"close"`

-the following variables can be used in filters:
+the following variables can be used in filters as values:
 - `"n_number"`: converts to a timestamp from `number` of days ago. ex: "n_1" converts to 1 day ago
 - `"d_date_string"`: converts to a timestamp of `date_string`. ex: "d_2024-08-21"
 - `"now"`: converts to the timestamp of now